Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Concluding Remarks

 \acknowledgments We acknowledge the support and guidance of Louisiana state agency personnel from the Office of Community Development (OCD), Louisiana Coastal Protection and Restoration Authority (CPRA), the Governor’s Office of Homeland Security and Emergency Preparedness (GOHSEP), and the Department of Transportation and Development (DOTD).
 This work was funded through a cooperative endeavor agreement between The Water Institute and Coastal Protection and Restoration Authority as part of the Louisiana Watershed Initiative (LWI) funded via the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) mitigation funds (Catalog of Federal Domestic Assistance (CFDA) 14.228 Grant B-18-DP-22-0001).

 \emph{Conflict of Interest Statement.} The authors declare no conflicts of interest.

 \emph{Data Availability Statement.} The data used in this work is available on the Louisiana Watershed Initiative (LWI) Model data Amazon Web Services (AWS) s3 bucket \\ (https://registry.opendata.aws/lwi-model-data/).
-The Python scripts used to download the data, as well as the Python scripts used to analyze the data and create the figures, will be made available on Zenodo (zenodo.org).
-The final versions of these files will be uploaded following any necessary adjustments based on final article revisions.
+Specifically, the HEC-HMS and HEC-RAS models and associated forcing data are accessed at \\ https://lwi-model-data.s3.amazonaws.com/index.html\#endmc-managed/model\_application under the respective folders of 63cec0e23b68dc1a2aea077a and 672e862c47055c143d632a62, while the resulting datasets used in the analysis are accessed at\\ https://lwi-model-data.s3.amazonaws.com/index.html\#endmc-managed/dataset under folder 6932095f4c76280a3136c3fe \cite{lwi_endmc_2025}.
+All entries also are easily found by creating a free account at https://lwi.endmc.org/ and searching for 'Compound Flooding`, which retrieves all the model and data files.
+The Python scripts used to analyze the data and create the figures are available on Zenodo (zenodo.org) \cite{Bartlett2025extended-jpm}.